-According to the Bureau of Labor Statistics, roughly 1 out of every 10 American workers is self-employed.
+According to the Bureau of Labor Statistics, over 16 million Americans — more than roughly 1 out of every 10 workers in the United States — are self-employed.
 That number includes business owners, both small and large, and people who work on their own as freelancers.
-Being your own boss has a lot of perks, including the ability to decide when, where, and how you work.
+Self-employment has a lot of perks, including the ability to decide when, where, and how you work.
 The downside is that when you work for yourself, your job doesn’t include any workplace benefits, such as paid leave, retirement plans, and especially health insurance.

 For a long time, self-employed people didn’t have a lot of choices when it came to health insurance.
-If you weren’t fortunate enough to have a spouse who worked full-time and could cover you on their plan, the only way to get coverage was to spend your own money on a pricey private insurance plan.
+If you had just left a job, you could extend your workplace coverage through a law called COBRA, but this coverage was generally pricey and only lasted for up to 18 months.
+After that, if you weren’t fortunate enough to have a spouse who worked full-time and could cover you on their plan, the only way to get coverage was to spend your own money on a pricey private insurance plan.
 You could lower the cost somewhat by shopping around or choosing a high-deductible plan with lower coverage, but you’d still have to pay the entire amount out of your own pocket.

 However, the 2010 passage of the Affordable Care Act (ACA), commonly known as Obamacare, has opened up a lot more options.
 Today, it’s much easier to shop for your own insurance plan and even get a subsidy from the government to cover part of the cost.
 It’s also easier to stay on your parents’ health plan if you’re young or qualify for Medicaid if your income is low.